VAT on UK commercial property transactions

 VAT and property

-Types of supply: Dealings in land can be standard rated, zero rated, exempt or even outside the scope of VAT depending on their nature.
+Typically, dealings in land can be standard rated, zero rated, exempt or even outside the scope of VAT depending on their nature.

-• all leases, assignments, surrenders, reverse surrenders or licences to occupy any interest in land or buildings;
+• all leases, assignments, surrenders, reverse surrenders or licences to occupy any interest in land or buildings; and

 • sales of freehold commercial property or civil engineering works more than three years old or sales, leases or licences of all residential or charitable property.

-Automatically standard-rated supplies of land: Some supplies are automatically standard-rated, such as:
+Some supplies are automatically standard-rated, such as:

-• Sales of freehold or commercial land or a building or civil engineering work that in either case is less than three years old (from the date of completion) or is incomplete.
+• sales of freehold or commercial land or a building or civil engineering work that in either case is less than three years old (from the date of completion) or is incomplete.
 Completion is the date of a certificate of practical completion, or the date the building is first occupied.

-• Grants of miscellaneous interests in or rights over land or interests in land specified in the VAT legislation.
+• grants of miscellaneous interests in or rights over land or interests in land specified in the VAT legislation.
 This includes car parks, fishing rights, caravan pitches or call options to purchase automatically standard-rated land.

-The supply of land will be zero-rated if it is the first grant of a major interest (that is, a freehold or a lease for longer than 21 years) of residential or charitable land that is either:
+The supply of land will be zero rated if it is the first grant of a major interest (that is, a freehold or a lease for longer than 21 years) of residential or charitable land that is either:

 • newly constructed;